VincentVanlaer/mesa-school-labs/content/wednesday/lab-1.md

 {{< /details >}}

 ### Task 1.3.
 Print out Case A / B / C
 As a last step, we want to print out in the terminal which mass transfer case is occurring whenever mass transfer takes place. **Comment out the previous code in the !!!
-TASK 1 block !!! and implement new if-else statements that print “Case A,” “Case B,” or “Case C” depending on the evolutionary phase of the primary.** After making changes, run your model.
+TASK 1 block !!! and implement new if-else statements that print “Case A,” “Case B,” or “Case C” depending on the evolutionary phase of the primary (according to the definitions listed at the start of Task 1).** After making changes, run your model.
 Can you determine which mass transfer case your model undergoes?
 If you miss the terminal output during the run, you can review the `out.txt` file to see the printed messages.

 > [!WARNING]
 > Don't forget to do `./clean` and `./mk` after modifying the `run_star_extras.f90` file.